ClusterCockpit/ClusterCockpit/README.md

 On Ubuntu systems you usually need an additional [repository](https://launchpad.net/~ondrej/+archive/ubuntu/php) to install newer PHP version.
-ClusterCockpit can be installed on any operating system where you can install PHP.
+ClusterCockpit can be installed on any operating system where PHP is available.

 --------------------------------------------------------------------------------
 Setup project
 --------------------------------------------------------------------------------

-Symfony application can be operated in different environments.
-For development there is a `dev` environment which turns off caching and enables profiling support, this is usually used together with the builtin PHP web server listening in a local port to enable a easy development environment without the need to setup a web server.
-For production the environment is switched from dev to prod.
-This enables performance optimisations and is intended to be used together with a web server as, e.g. Apache.
-Below instructions apply to a development setup and are intended to be used to someone developing or testing ClusterCockpit.
-Please refer to the Wiki if you want to install ClusterCockpit for a production environment.
+Symfony application can be operated in so called environments.
+A `dev` environment is used for development and testing and is usually used together with the builtin PHP web server listening on a local port.
+For production the environment is switched from `dev` to `prod`.
+This enables performance optimisations and is intended to be used together with a web server, as e.g.
+Apache.
+Below instructions apply to a development setup and are intended to be used by someone developing or testing ClusterCockpit.
+Please refer to the Wiki if you want to install ClusterCockpit in a production environment.

 1. Clone repository
 ```